User Interface Designer

 The electromotility process is key to the detection of very soft sounds.
 Research suggests that without this active contribution of the outer hair cells, we would lose 20 - 40 dB sensitivity.
 Quiet sounds such as the noise of leaves and birds in a forest, a library or living room environment would be inaudible or very hard to detect without this mechanism.

 So, why do we use three pages describing electrochemical processes?
 We'd like to show that our inner ear is a fragile apparatus that requires care.
 At birth, the human ear contains approximately 3500 inner and 12000 outer hair cells.
 Unfortunately, they cannot regenerate - - and the destruction of these cells will result in permanent hearing loss.

 While age and disease can be factors, one dominant cause of hearing loss (and one that can be largely avoided) is excessive exposure to noise.

-An ideal way to ensure that you are not in an environment, that can cause harm to your hearing (or health).
-For this purpose, Noise dosimeter Type 4448 provides a solution to assess environmental noise - and which hearing protection can help mitigate risks associated with noise exposure.
+Noise dosimeter Type 4448 is desined to assess environmental noise - and helps you decide, which hearing protection can help mitigate risks associated with noise exposure.